citiususc/veryfasttree/README.md

     - **3**: Use a very efficient and fast implementation to compute an accurate approximation of e<sup>x</sup> using simple precision arithmetic (not recommended together with *-double-precision* option).

 - **-disk-computing**
-Reduce the amount of memory required using disk but increases the running time.
+If there is not enough available RAM to perform the computation, disk will be used to store extra data when it was not needed.
+Using disk to perform the computation will substantially increase the execution time.

 - **-disk-computing-path [path]**
-Like **-disk-computing** but using a custom path folder to store files.
+Like **-disk-computing** but using a custom path folder to store data.